-The self authoring suite is a compilation of four, interactive writing programs aimed at helping the author–you–understand yourself.
-Self Authoring has multiple components, each with a goal to help the writer understand their strengths, weaknesses; their past; the crucial memories from the past controlling the present; and, the ideal future you want and how you’ll obtain it.
+The self authoring suite is a compilation of four, interactive writing programs aimed at helping the author better understand themselves.
+Self-authoring helps the author understand their strengths, weaknesses, their past–including the memories from the past that could be controlling the present– and the ideal future you want and how you can go about to obtain it.

-Each Self Authoring program page presents an interactive journaling experience in a question and answer format.
+Each Self Authoring program page presents an interactive journaling experience.
 In some sections, you’ll be asked to select from a series of traits that apply to you.
 In others, you write about the traits, or applicable memories, and how they may be affecting your behavior.
 Sometimes you’ll create a list of traits then order them by their relevance or importance.

 Freud’s Self Authoring Experiment

 Sigmond Freud, the renown neurologist and founder of psychoanalysis, conducted a study that is equivalent to what the self-authoring program is.
 Freud asked students to write fifteen minutes per day for three days about the most painful experiences in their lives.

 He had a control group write about normal everyday experiences using the same fifteen-minute window.
 The test group had noticeable improvements in their mental health after a slight dip in their mental being, caused from revisiting a painful experience from the past.
 However, this practice allows an individual to process an experience, so that it can be laid to rest.
 Processing trauma’s is burying the dead so they can rest.
 Trauma is useful in the ground, and baneful when it walks free.